aflaxman/dp_2020_census/plugged_text.md

 equal the number of people in Cook County reported in the synthetic data produced in the previous level.)
-Step two solves an optimization problem which adjusts the counts in boxes so that they are positive, satisfy the invariants and inequalities, are consistent with the synthetic data produced at the coarser level, and are as close as possible to the noisy counts (and are integers).
+Step two solves an optimization problem which adjusts the counts in boxes so that they are non-negative integers, satisfy the invariants and inequalities, are consistent with the synthetic data produced at the coarser level, and are as close as possible to the noisy counts.

 ### Step One: Noisy Histogram

-The E2E DAS added random
-noise in a flexible way that allowed the user to choose what statistics are the most important to keep accurate.
+In the E2E algorithm applied to the 1940s microdata, TopDown added random noise in a flexible way that allowed the user to choose what statistics are the most important to keep accurate.
 The noise was added to the histogram counts for the level and also to a preselected set of aggregate statistics.
 Aggregate statistics are sets of histogram count sums specified by some characteristics.
-For example, the ``ethnicity-sex" aggregate statistic contains set of four counts: Hispanic men, Hispanic women, non-Hispanic men, and non-Hispanic women.
+For example, the ``ethnicity-age" aggregate statistic contains set of four counts: people of Hispanic ethnicity under age 18, of Hispanic ethnicity age 18 and over, of non-Hispanic ethnicity under age 18, and of non-Hispanic ethnicity age 18 and over.
 Census Bureau researchers have discussed plans to include each value that will appear in a tabular summary in the set of aggregate statistics.
-The E2E test included two DP queries: a group-quarters query,

-which increases the accuracy of the count of each household type at each level of the hierarchy, and a race/ethnicity/age query, which increases the accuracy of the stratified counts of people by race, ethnicity, and age across all household/group quarters types (again for each level of the spatial hierarchy).
-The detailed queries were afforded 10% of the privacy budget at each level, while the DP queries split the remaining 90% of the privacy budget, with 22.5% spent on the group-quarters queries and 67.5% spend on the race/ethnicity/age queries.
+The E2E test included two such aggregate statistics (internally called "DP queries"): a group-quarters query, which increases the accuracy of the count of each household type at each level of the hierarchy, and a race/ethnicity/age query, which increases the accuracy of the stratified counts of people by race, ethnicity, and voting age across all household/group quarters types (again for each level of the spatial hierarchy).
+It also included "detailed queries" corresponding to boxes in the histogram.
+The detailed queries were
+afforded 10% of the privacy budget at each level, while the DP queries split the remaining 90% of the privacy budget, with 22.5% spent on the group-quarters queries and 67.5% spend on the race/ethnicity/age queries.

-The epsilon budget of the level governs how much total random noise to add.
-A further parameterization of the epsilon budget dictates how the noise will be allocated between the histogram counts and each type of aggregate statistic.
-We write $\epsilon_i = h + s_1 + s_2 + \ldots + s_k$, where $\epsilon_i$ is the budget for the geographic level, $h$ is the budget for the histogram counts, and $s_1, \dots s_k$ are the budges for each of the $k$ types of aggregate statistics.
-Then noise is added independently to each histogram count and aggregate statistic as follows:
+The epsilon budget of the level governed how much total random noise to add.
+A further parameterization of the epsilon budget determined how the noise was allocated between the histogram counts and each type of aggregate statistic.
+We write $\epsilon_i = h + s_1 + s_2 + \ldots + s_k$, where $\epsilon_i$ was the budget for the geographic level, $h$ was the budget for the histogram counts, and $s_1, \dots s_k$ were the budgets for each of the $k$ types of aggregate statistics.
+Then noise was added independently to each histogram count and aggregate statistic according to the follow distribution:

 $$\text{noisy histogram count} = \text{true histogram count} + G(h/2)